 The Lincoln Parish Assessor leases a vehicle under a three year cancelable operating lease agreement.
 The agreement dated December 2005, requires the Assessor to buy and maintain liability and physical damage insurance and to maintain and repair the vehicle to keep it in good working order and condition.
 The Assessor will make thirty-six monthly payments of \$401.
 At the end of the lease, the assessor may be required to pay an additional charge to lessor for excess wear and excess mileage.
 If the lease is terminated before the three year term has expired, a similar charge may be required.

-Under an automobile operating lease agreement from 2002, the Assessor paid \$4,857 in lease payments and \$537 in excess mileage fees in the current year.
+Under the automobile operating lease agreement, the Assessor paid \$4,816 in lease payments in the current year.